synopsys-sig/synopsys-security-scan-plugin/README.md

 ### Project Setup
 #### Installing Helper Plugins for Jenkins:
-- Bitbucket Branch Source
+**1. Bitbucket Branch Source**
-- Pipeline
+**2. Pipeline**

 To install plugins, first navigate to:
-Dashboard → Manage Jenkins → Plugins
+>- Dashboard → Manage Jenkins → Plugins
-After that Go to the section "Available plugins".
+>- After that Go to the section "Available plugins".
-Then Search And Install those two plugins that we mentioned above.
+>- Then Search And Install those two plugins that we mentioned above.
-Once the installation is completed then restart the jenkins instance.
+>- Once the installation is completed then restart the jenkins instance.

 #### Configure Bitbucket Server:
 Navigate to Dashboard → Manage Jenkins → System